yeff-bridges/Keith-and-Jeremy/README.md

 # Keith-and-Jeremy
 No longer are we clowning around.
-All old code must be migrated to .NetCore, and then all new code will be implemented with it moving forward.
+All old code has been migrated to .Net Core 3.0.
+Game On!